Wholesale banking – Definition and meaning

 For large institutions, government departments, local governments, and huge corporations with considerably larger financial needs, wholesale banking basically offers these same services, generally at a much lower base price compared to what is charged in retail transactions.

-For a giant corporation that carries out a very high number of financial transactions each day, with large sums of money in many of those transaction, retail banks for would never satisfy its needs properly.
+Giant corporations that carry out a very high number of financial transactions each day, with large sums of money in many of those transaction, need more than retail banks can offer.

 For example, a person with a bank account in a retail bank may pay up to ten percent of his balance to maintain his checking account.
 There is no way a multinational company, with perhaps $10 million in its checking (current) account, is going to be happy about paying $1 million (10% of the total).